nagydani/seedling/seed/README.md

    cell of the data stack by one.
 Sets *carry* on overflow.
  * `1-` (pronounced *"one-minus"*) decrements the top cell of the data stack by one.
 Sets *carry* on underflow.
+ * `cell+` (pronounced *"cell-plus"*) increments the top cell of the data stack by the byte size of one cell.
+ * `cell-` (pronounced *"cell-minus"*) decrements the top cell of the data stack by the byte size of one cell.
+ * `cells` multiplies the top cell of the data stack by the byte size of one cell.
  * `>lower` (pronounced *"to-lower") changes upper-case letters to lower-case letters leaving every other value unchanged.